 - We check whether they have an in-house laboratory to carry out in situ the different reproductive technologies, or if they have to refer the patient to another clinic that has a lab.

-- We check if they share their statistical data and have a transparency policy.
+- We check if they share their statistical data to the SEF (Spain), the CDC (United States), etc. and have a transparency policy.

 - We check if they have an in-house surgery room.

 - We list all the fertility treatments they offer to patients.

 - We publish pictures of the clinic (facilities, building, etc.)

 - We check other key aspects, including: if they offer egg and/or sperm donation programs, if they offer financing options, if they have 24-hour emergency medical care, if they have recovery rooms, the languages they speak, if they offer services for international patients too, and so on.

 This information doesn’t replace your visit to the doctor

 - The content published on inviTRA aims to add information and not to replace it, that is, our goal is not to replace the relationship between a patient or user and his or her doctor.

 - All the publications, forum threads or replies include a footnote to warn our users that the information published doesn’t replace your visit to a licensed doctor in any case.